LESIA - Observatoire de Paris

 LESIA is at the forefront of scientific advances in all areas where it is involved thanks to: the scientific results obtained from the instrumentation that was designed and produced within the laboratory, in the different research areas of the centre; the use of large national and international funding; the developed simulations and theoretical work.

-With its data processing center LEOPARD, the laboratory is also heavily involved in many aspects of technics and technologies of information, for the development of instrumental methods and for data analysis.
+The laboratory is also heavily involved in many aspects of technics and technologies of information, for the development of instrumental methods and for data analysis.

 Finally, LESIA has many assignments within the astrophysics community (service tasks for the community, institutional responsibilities, teaching) and is largely involved in missions for the spread of scientific culture.